North Star welcomes residents of Darlington Housing Association - Find out more

 Condensation

 Condensation is when water or moisture in the air collects on a cooler surface.
-Most people have condensation, such as droplets of water collecting on the window after a shower cooking.
+Most people have condensation, such as droplets of water collecting on the window after a shower or cooking.
 Condensation is usually nothing to worry about but, if left too long, it can lead to damp and mould.

 Keep your home properly ventilated